A Great Guide To Everything About Wine Is Below

 In order to fully taste the wine, you have to be able to smell it.
 Make sure that your nose is as clear as possible prior to doing a tasting.
 Once you have the glass in your hand, lean your face down toward it so that your nose is partially in the glass.
 Make sure you smell using both the right and the left nostril.

-If you are saving your wine after a night of drinking, make sure to cork it well.
+Good Advice: If you are saving your wine after a night of drinking, make sure to cork it well.
 You want to avoid letting extra air into the bottle because it will completely change the taste of the wine and can cause it to go rancid.
-Make sure the cork fits securely, or use a wine stopper that blocks air out.